jvaldezdipre/Sprint-Challenge-React-Wars/Answers.md

 4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

-- Side effects is you try to modify anything out side the body. useEffect
+- Side effects is you try to modify anything out side the body.
+You use useEffect